brendenwest/csc110/3_conditions/notes.rst

 * <, <=, ==, >=, >, !=
 * remember that python uses '==' for comparison
-* 'not' returns the opposite of a subsequent boolean expression.
+* 'not' returns the opposite of a boolean expression.
 For example:
     - not 1 == 1 # returns False because 1 == 1 returns True
     - not 1 == 2 # returns True because 1 == 2 returns False